 Also because they were super responsive via email and have a clear booking website plus, their insurance packages make it easy to see what you are and aren't covered for.

 Winter Visibility in Iceland and Driving in the Dark

-When we were in Iceland at the end of February, the days were already longer.
-It was light by around 9 am and dark at 6 pm.
+When we were in Iceland at the end of February, the winter days were already longer.
+It was light by around 9 a.m. and dark at 6 p.m.
 If you go earlier in the winter season, though, daylight hours are much more limited.
 This means you need to plan your days carefully to make sure you make the most of those hours.

-I didn’t see any street lights along the right road.
-I’m sure there are some in the bigger towns but I didn’t see street lights anywhere so if you’re driving at night in Iceland, you’re probably driving in the dark.
+I didn't see any street lights along the right road.
+I'm sure there are some in the bigger towns but I didn't see street lights anywhere so if you're driving in Iceland in the winter at night, you're probably driving in the dark.

 In that respect, it's good to know that you can't drive really fast anywhere in Iceland.
 The maximum speed on the ring road is 90 km (60 miles) per hour so while most of the driving distances in Iceland on the south coast between the major sights aren't that big, it might take you a bit more time.

-We found that with the weather conditions we had on our self drive around Iceland, which were good, we always got to places as fast as Google Maps said we’d get there.
-Take into account though, that if it snows or the roads are icy, it can take you longer so always build in a bit of buffer time.
+We found that with the weather conditions we had on our self drive around Iceland, which were good, we always got to places as fast as Google Maps said we'd get there.
+Take Iceland road conditions into account though, if there's snow or ice, it can take you longer so always build in a bit of buffer time.

 It can also get rather foggy in Iceland, even during the day, so be extra cautious if you have to/want to drive then.

 The powers that be in Iceland are well aware that winter driving in their country is difficult.
-So, they have done everything they can to keep you informed of the state of their roads before you set off on your journey.
+So, they have done everything they can to let you know the road conditions before you set off on your journey.

 If you don't have WiFi or just prefer calling, call 1777 from your hotel or mobile phone and you will get up-to-the-minute information about the road conditions.